Quick Summary: Birth Control Pills & Hair Loss

 You might have encountered the term “androgen index,” which gauges a contraceptive’s potential for exhibiting male hormone-like effects, including influencing hair health.
 Pills with a high-androgen index are more likely to contribute to hair loss, particularly in those predisposed to androgenetic alopecia.
 It’s essential to note that not everyone experiences this effect, and for many, any changes are usually temporary.

-Strategies for Managing Hair Loss Due to Birth Control pills
+Treating Hair Loss Due to Birth Control Pills

 When choosing an oral contraceptive, it’s essential to consider not only hair health but also your overall health, hormonal balance, and specific needs.
 However, if hair loss is a concern, opting for a contraceptive with a low androgen index might be advisable.4